Mansikachhhiya/sequelize_demo2-develop/README.md

-Create a program of Sequelize with node.js
+Create a program of Sequelize using node.js.